ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 1. Set up your Anaconda environment.
 2. Clone `https://github.com/ElliotY-ML/Hippocampus_Segmentation_MRI.git` GitHub repo to your local machine.
 3. Section 1:  Open a Jupyter Notebook.
 Navigate to directory `Section 1 EDA` and open `Final Project EDA.ipynb` for exploratory data analysis.
 See the Project Instructions section of this README for further instructions.
-4. Section 2:  To train a Hippocampus Segementation CNN, follow the instructions provided in the Project Instructions section of this README.
+4. Section 2:  To train a Hippocampus Segmentation CNN, follow the instructions provided in the Project Instructions section of this README.
 	To explore the modules that `run_pipeline_ml.py` relies on, Open a Python IDE such as Spyder.
 Open the following Python modules in the Python IDE:
 	- Two modules are contained in `Section 2 Train_Eval_Model/src/data_prep`:
 		1. `HippocampusDatasetLoader.py` contains the function to extract image volume from NIFTI, normalize the image volume, and reshape the image volume into a common volume size.
-	 	2. `SlicesDataset.py` contains the funtion to numerate all indiviual images slices belonging to an image volume.
+	 	2. `SlicesDataset.py` contains the function to numerate all individual images slices belonging to an image volume.
 It returns a dictionary containing a slice identifier, MRI scan slice, and corresponding segmentation mask slice.
 	- The `Section 2 Train_Eval_Model/src/networks/RecursiveUNet.py` contains the U-Net architecture.
 	- Two modules are contained in `Section 2 Train_Eval_Model/src/utils`:
 		1. `volume_stats.py` contains the functions to compute the Dice Similarity Coefficients for two 3-D volumes and the Jaccard Index.